Recognizing a Student in Distress

 - Discuss your concerns with the student in behavioral, non-judgmental terms.

 - Be specific about the behavior you have witnessed that concerns you through utilizing “I” statements and offering support.

 - Avoid judging, evaluating, & criticizing even if the student asks your opinion.
 It is important to respect the student’s value system, even if you disagree.

-- Offer to have follow-up meeting with the student to continue to provide support while the student takes the appropriate actions.
+- Offer to have follow-up conversations with the student to continue to provide support while the student takes the appropriate actions.

-- If you have questions about how to support a student, what resources are available to students, or the different ways that students can report any form of sexual misconduct, visit Sexual Misconduct Resources.
+- If you have questions about how to support a student experiencing sexual misconduct, what resources are available to students, or the different ways that students can report any form of sexual misconduct, visit Sexual Misconduct Resources.

 - “Thanks for meeting with me.
 I wanted to meet because I am worried about you.
 I am concerned because of the change in your demeanor and participation in class.
 In the beginning you were very talkative and for the past two weeks, you have been silent and I noticed you falling asleep just yesterday.
 I want to help you succeed in this class.
 What can I do to help?” - Faculty

 - “You know I care about you and I am so glad we are friends which is why I wanted to bring this up.
 I am worried about you because you missed dinner with us the last 3 nights and over the weekend you slept most of it away.
 Sleeping all the time and isolating feels different to me because you weren’t always taking naps and being alone and so it makes me scared that you are dealing with something difficult.
 I want you to know I’m here for you.
 Are you okay?” - Friend

 Reminder to Report

 Faculty and Staff are responsible employees and must notify the Title IX Coordinator or Deputy Coordinator of any reports of sexual or gender-based violence.